ansontwk/ansontwk.github.io/posts/esmfold.md

 ## Prerequisite

-* A cuda-compative nvidia GPU with at least 16GB V-RAM (Video memory)
+* A cuda-compatible nvidia GPU with at least 16GB V-RAM (Video memory)
 * pytorch

 *Note: at least 16GB is recommended*